-Sutherland shooter's history puts Texas gun laws in the spotlight
+How was Texas shooter able to legally purchase a gun?

 A US Air Force spokeswoman told CNN Kelley was punished under these provisions and received a "bad conduct discharge."
 This discharge is different than a "dishonorable discharge," which would have immediately prevented him from being sold a weapon under the Gun Control Act.

 When trying to get a gun, applicants have to fill out ATF form 4473, a Firearms Transaction Record.
 Prospective buyers are asked, "Have you ever been discharged from the Armed Forces under dishonorable conditions?"
-Technically, for Kelley, they answer is no, since the military makes critical distinctions between other-than-honorable, bad conduct and dishonorable discharges.
+Technically, for Kelley, they answer was no, since the military makes critical distinctions between other-than-honorable, bad conduct and dishonorable discharges.

-As for the counts of assault, since they were brought in a military court, it is unclear whether they amounted to domestic violence or felony convictions, which would have also disqualified him from purchasing a gun.
-This complicates the possible answer to the ATF form 4473 question, "Have you ever been convicted in any court of a misdemeanor crime of domestic violence?"
+The form also asks, "Have you ever been convicted in any court of a misdemeanor crime of domestic violence?"

 A law enforcement official told CNN Kelley checked a box indicating he had no disqualifying criminal history when filling out the background check paperwork before his purchase.
-Furthermore, the official told CNN that no disqualifying information showed up in the background check when it was completed.
+No disqualifying information showed up in the background check when it was completed, the official said.